Rukks89/question_answering_project/README.md

 # Features
-Input any paragraph of text
+>Input any paragraph of text.

-Ask questions related to the paragraph
+>Ask questions related to the paragraph.

-Get accurate, contextual answers using a pre-trained BERT model Clean and simple Streamlit-based web interface
+>Get accurate, contextual answers using a pre-trained BERT model.

+>Clean and simple Streamlit-based web interface.